 There is no better way to observe the nation’s freedom than the shake-the-rafters music celebration called Essence Fest.
-Held over Fourth of July weekend at the Caesars Superdome, this three-day party named for its founder and sponsoring magazine combines high-octane music performances with inspirational speakers and provocative conversations about gender, race, culture and art.
+Held over Fourth of July weekend at the Caesars Superdome and throughout downtown New Orleans, this three-day party named for its founder and sponsoring magazine combines high-octane music performances with inspirational speakers and provocative conversations about gender, race, culture, and art.

 The popular event brings a slew of big names to New Orleans for large evening performances, intimate lounge shows and DJ parties.
 Mary J. Blige, Puff Daddy, Beyonce and Mariah Carey are among the many who have headlined the event with local superstars such as Troy "Trombone Shorty" Andrews.